Alano.ONLINE - Your 12-step group's FREE online clubhouse!

 In general, practice the steps and traditions and you'll be fine.

-Members must not harass, stalk, pursue, or otherwise harm any other member or any ad hoc attendee of their meeting, or their membership will be revoked.
+Organizers must not harass, stalk, pursue, or otherwise harm any ad hoc attendee of their meeting, or their usage will be revoked and the meeting will be canceled.

-Alano Dot Online is committed to providing an inclusive and welcoming environment for all directors, members, employees, and volunteers.
+Alano Dot Online is committed to providing an inclusive and welcoming environment for all directors, employees, volunteers, and meeting attendees.
 We do not tolerate discrimination based on race, color, religion, gender, sexual orientation, gender identity, age, national origin, disability, or any other protected characteristic.
-All members and directors of Alano Dot Online must adhere to this policy and promote a culture of respect and equality in our business affairs.
+All meeting organizers and legal directors of Alano Dot Online must adhere to this policy and promote a culture of respect and equality in our business affairs.

 Considering the 6th Tradition